elomasney/Spill-the-Beau-Tea/TESTING.md

 - I was redirected back to the Admin profile page as expected.
 - This test was successful.

 #### **Profile Page**
 **_Favourites Accordion responsiveness_**

 _Check responsiveness of favourites accordion using Chrome DevTools to check if it worked across all devices._
 - I ran a test for this using DevTools on Google Chrome, to show how the favourites accordion looks on different devices.
 I expanded and reduced the screen size to make sure the image fits the full width of the screen on all devices.
 The favourites accordion is fully responsive across all devices.

+**_'Delete Favourite' button functionality_**

+_Check that the 'Delete Favourites' button removes product from user favourites list._
+- I ran a test by clicking on the delete product button on the favourites accordion list on the profile page.
+- The product was removed from the favourites list and an alert via flash message was displayed 'Product removed from Favourites'.
+- This test was successful.

+**_'Edit Review' button functionality_**

+_Check that the 'Edit Review' button works and triggers the edit review popup modal form._
+- I ran a test by clicking the edit review button
+- A popup modal form 'Edit Review' was triggered for a user to update and edit the review.
+- This test was successful.

+**_'Contact Us' modal responsiveness_**

+_Check responsiveness of 'Contact Us' modal using Chrome DevTools to check if it worked across all devices._
+- I ran a test for this using DevTools on Google Chrome, to show how the Contact Us modal looks on different devices.
+I expanded and reduced the screen size to make sure the image fits the full width of the screen on all devices.
+The contact us modal is fully responsive across all devices.

+**_Edit Review Modal Form Validity - required fields_**

+_Check that the user is alerted if the empty input fields are not filled in._
+- If you try to submit the form without all of the fields complete, an error will occur and prompt you to populate all the other required fields before the user can submit the form.

+**_'Cancel' modal form button functionality_**

+_Check that the 'Cancel' button redirects the user back to the the Profile page._
+- I ran a test by clicking on the cancel button on the form.
+- It closes the contact us modal.
+- This test was successful.

+**_'Contact Us' modal form button functionality_**

+_Check that the 'Send Message' button works and the feedback is added to the database._
+- I ran a test by completing the contact us modal form.
+- I then clicked the Send Message button on the form
+- The feedback was successfully added to the database and the user is alerted via flash message that 'Your message has been sent'
+- I checked that the user feedback had been added to the Mongodb database and it had.
+- This test was successful.

+**_Review card display responsiveness_**

+_Check responsiveness of user review cards using Chrome DevTools to check if it worked across all devices._
+- I ran a test for this using DevTools on Google Chrome, to show how the user review cards look on different devices.
+I expanded and reduced the screen size to make sure the image fits the full width of the screen on all devices.
+The user review cards are fully responsive across all devices.

+**_Review cards - correct reviews displayed_**

+_Check that the correct reviews for the corresponding user are displayed._
+- The reviews displayed were all the correct reviews created by the user.
+- This test was successful.

+**_'Edit Review' button functionality_**

+_Check that the 'Edit Review' button works and triggers the edit review popup modal form._
+- I ran a test by clicking the edit review button
+- A popup modal form 'Edit Review' was triggered for a user to update and edit the review.
+- This test was successful.

+**_'Edit Review' modal responsiveness_**

+_Check responsiveness of 'Edit Review' modal using Chrome DevTools to check if it worked across all devices._
+- I ran a test for this using DevTools on Google Chrome, to show how the Edit Review modal looks on different devices.
+I expanded and reduced the screen size to make sure the image fits the full width of the screen on all devices.
+The edit review modal is fully responsive across all devices.

+**_Edit Review Modal Form Validity - required fields_**

+_Check that the user is alerted if the empty input fields are not filled in._
+- If you try to submit the form without all of the fields complete, an error will occur and prompt you to populate all the other required fields before the user can submit the form.

+**_Edit Review Form Input Fields_**

+_Check that the form is pre-populated with the review information to be updated._
+- The form pre-populates the correct corresponding review information already on the database for that review with the exception of the product rating which has to be selected by the user again when editing the review.
+- This test was successful

+**_'Cancel' modal form button functionality_**

+_Check that the 'Cancel' button redirects the user back to the the Profile page._
+- I ran a test by clicking on the cancel button on the form.
+- I was redirected back to the Profile page as expected
+- This test was successful.

+**_'Edit Review' modal form button functionality_**

+_Check that the 'Edit Review' button works and the review is updated on the database._
+- I ran a test by completing the edit review modal form.
+- I then clicked the Edit Review button on the form
+- The review was successfully updated on the database and the user is alerted via flash message that 'Review Succesfully Updated'
+- I checked that this review had been updated in the Mongodb database and it had.
+- This test was successful.

 **_'Delete Review' button functionality_**